iamfazn/iamfazn/README.md

 # Analyst

-I spend time studying people, companies, and markets.
+I speclialize in building and scaling early-stage startups